 Trained and certified by world-renowned teacher, lecturer, and facial rejuvenation acupuncture practitioner Virginia Doran, M.Ac.
-L.Ac, LMT, our acupuncturists Rebecca Rice and Christopher Reilly are pleased to offer Facial Rejuvenation Acupuncture here at the Center.
+L.Ac, LMT, our acupuncturist, Rebecca Rice is pleased to offer Facial Rejuvenation Acupuncture here at the Center.

 Facial Rejuvenation Acupuncture supports our overall health with a focus on revitalizing the face.
 By maximizing our inner vitality, our eyes glow with radiance, and our inner beauty can shine through.

 Stimulating the circulation of blood flow and collagen production, as well as increasing facial muscle and skin tone maximizes the beautifying effect.